We don't just talk cars ... we teach how to buy them.

 Optional packages remain similar and still include the Preferred Package, Sun Package and Sound Package.
 Used 2009 Pontiac Vibe models can also be found with stand-alone options for the lower trims that include the rear cargo organizer, an anti-theft system and air-conditioning.

-There are actually several different ways to buy a used Vibe at the lowest price, and even at wholesale.
+There are actually several different ways to buy a used Vibe at the lowest price, and even at wholesale, although this has gotten much more challenging with fewer and fewer models available.
 You can click on the links to each of the following methods to get the specific instructions.

 In addition, you can also try the Public Car Auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.